-Staff Survey Results:
+Staff Survey Results for the 2023 - 2024 School Year:

-- \100% agree that the staff has a clear vision, purpose, and goals. - \95% agree that the staff has high expectations for student learning. - \95% agree that leadership and teamwork are evident at our school. - \95% agree that there is high-quality instruction. - \92% agree that professional development and faculty meetings are focused on improvement. - \86% agree that teachers have access to data and know how to use data when making instructional decisions. - \94.12% agree that there is a high level of family/community support on our campus. - \96% agree that campus administration has high expectations of teachers. - \95% agree that teachers have high expectations of students.
+- \96% agree that the staff has a clear vision, purpose, and goals. - \100% agree that the staff has high expectations for student learning. - \100% agree that leadership and teamwork are evident at our school. - \98% agree that professional development and faculty meetings are focused on improvement. - \94% agree that teachers have access to data and know how to use data when making instructional decisions. - \96% agree that there is a high level of family/community support on our campus. - \100% agree that campus administration has high expectations of teachers. - \100% agree that teachers have high expectations of students.

-Special Programs
+Special Programs: